 - Node Index Assignment: Assigns a unique, persistent index to each node in the cluster

-- Resource Allocation: Enables deterministic allocation of VTEP IPs and local CIDRs
+- Resource Allocation: Enables deterministic allocation of any IP that requires to be different on each node (for example EVPN VTEP IPs and local CIDRs)

 - State Persistence: Ensures resource allocations remain consistent across pod restarts and cluster reboots